 Going back to school can be a stressful prospect for students at any age, but for musicians, there’s a lot more to take care of after all the pens, pencils, paper, and other essentials are purchased.
 If your child is joining the school band or another music program, or even just returning to lessons after a break, there are a few more things you’ll need to head over to the music store to get.
-Instead of waiting for the band or music teacher to provide a list, we thought we’d put together a guide to help you get you started.
+Instead of waiting for the band or music teacher to provide a list, we thought we’d put together a buying guide to help you get you started.

 What Band Essentials Can I Get Before School Starts?

 Members of the school band are often required to keep their instruments in proper working order.
-To ensure that your child’s instrument is band-ready ahead of the start of the school year, you should head over to the music store to buy extra reeds, sticks, neck straps, ligatures, swabs, etc. In other words, whatever is necessary for your child’s instrument to play, they should already have when classes start.
+To ensure that your child’s instrument is band-ready ahead of the start of the school year, you should head over to the music store to buy extra reeds, neck straps, ligatures, swabs, etc. In other words, whatever is necessary for your child’s instrument to play, they should already have when classes start.

 Exactly what you need to buy depends on the instrument that your child plays or will be playing.
 If you and your child are new to that instrument, you should speak with someone at the music store.
 Around this time of year, music store employees often know to expect parents with children in band and music classes and are familiar with the local schools’ requirements.
 If not, however, they should still be familiar enough with the instrument in question to be able to tell you exactly what you’ll need to have.